-(42) Successful pointing (in the middle)
+(42) Successful pointing (on the left) and unsuccesful pointing (in the middle)

 It will take a more articulated iconic semantics to solve this problem.
 But we will see in Section 10 that similar generalizations might well arise with some iconic gestures in spoken language -and as our comparisons hinted, other kinds of iconic representations might follow the same pattern as well.